KingSora/OverlayScrollbars/README.md

 }, {});
 ```

-In the above example the initialization is canceled when the native scrollbars are overlaid or when your target is a `body` element and the plugin determined that a initialization to the `body` element would affect native functionality like `window.scrollTo`.
+In the above example, the initialization will be aborted if the native scrollbars are overlaid, or if your target is a `body` element and the plugin has determined that initializing to the `body` element would interfere with native functionality such as `window.scrollTo`.

 </details>